You have completed a membership form for Little People UK, where you gave us:

 This support will vary depending on an individuals needs, but may include; assistance during travel, personal care, a sign language interpreter, translator or a hearing loop.

-The necessary support and a quote of the potential expenses (i.e. travel, subsistence, etc.) will be given to the treasurer and chair in advance, for approval (if deemed necessary, referring to the committee, for further discussion).
+The necessary support and a quote of the potential expenses (i.e. travel, subsistence, etc.) will be given to the Chairperson and Treasuer in advance, for approval (if deemed necessary, referring to the whole committee, for further discussion).

 LPUK will also cover the cost of any equipment required by a trustee in order to carry out their role.